sonocotta/esp32-audio-dock/README.md

 #### Software side

-Although you're free to use it your way using the pinout above, I'd expect the most common case to be squeezelite, thus here are the steps you'd need to do
+Although you're free to use it your way, using the pinout above, I'd expect the most common case to be squeezelite, thus here are the steps you'd need to do

 | # | Description | Image |
 |---|---|---|